 Do I already need to provide a proof of English proficiency during the application?

-No, we only require this from admitted students.
-You do not need to obtain a proof of proficiency for the application process.
-If you already have a test result that could serve as proof of proficiency, you are free to upload this already so we can inform you in case it does not meet our requirements.
+No, we only require a proof of English proficiency from admitted students.
+You do not need to take an English test before the application deadline.
+If you already have a test result that could serve as proof of English proficiency, you are free to sent it to us at firstname.lastname@example.org so that we can inform you in case it does not meet our requirements.
 This is just for your awareness and will not affect your application review.

 What happens if I can’t provide the necessary application documents?

-Should you fail to provide the required documents, your application to the programme is void and will not be reviewed.
-If you do not pay the application fee, your application will not be considered.
+All application requirements have to be met before the deadline mid-January.
+Should you fail to provide the required documents, your application to the programme is incomplete and will not be reviewed.

 Do I have to provide original documents for the application?

-No. The application is completely on-line.
+No. The application is completely online.
 As such only electronic copies must be provided.
-Only once we have admitted students (usually in March), we require the admitted students to send original documents.
+Once we have admitted students (usually in March), we require the admitted students to send original documents.

 What suffices as a proof of residence?

 The proof of residence should be a residence certificate issued in accordance with the candidate’s municipality normal registration rules or a certificate from the candidate’s place of work, study or training issued by the employer or institution in question.
-Documents must have been issued within 12 months before the application deadline.
-A proof of residence should clearly reflect the relation you have with the person issuing the document.
-If your employer for example issues the document, it needs to be clear that he is your employer.
+The document must have been issued within 12 months before the application deadline.
 Furthermore, the document needs to contain the date at which it was signed, your name and the place where you live.
 A passport cannot serve as a proof of residence!

 I do not have a background in Law or Economics, am I eligible to apply?